TAY-Global-Ltd/ak-check-in/tests/mock_messages/README.md

 ## Storing the keys

-As a good practice, we're not going to store the in git up.
+As a good practice, we're not going to store the in GitHub.
 Even locally we don't want to leave it as plain text.
 We're going to encrypt it instead.